-US natural gas inventories ran higher than seasonal norms throughout 2024, driven by a warmer-than-expected 2023/24 winter and early spring that brought lower-than-expected heating demand.
+US natural gas inventories ran higher than seasonal norms throughout 2024, driven by a warmer-than-expected 2023/24 winter and an early spring that brought lower-than-expected heating demand.
 Inventory levels moved to the top of the 10-year range but tightened in 4Q 2024 and further in 1Q 2025 as very cold weather arrived.
-At the end of July 2025, US natural gas inventories stood at around 3.1 Tcf, 7% above the 10-year average, as a result of stronger supply growth.
+At the end of August 2025, US natural gas inventories stood at around 3.2 Tcf, 6% above the 10-year average, as a result of stronger supply growth.